krasimir/stent/README.md

 }
 ```

-If you try transitioning to a state which is not defined into the `transitions` section or it has no actions in it State will throw an exception.
+If you try transitioning to a state which is not defined into the `transitions` section or it has no actions in it Stent will throw an exception.
 It's because once you get into that new state you are basically stuck.

 ### `Machine.<create|get|flush>`